-If any of the information has not been mentioned in the offer, you can ask for further clarifications.
+If any of the information has not been mentioned in the offer, you can ask for further clarification.

 3. Compare and accept offers:

 When you get the first offer from a bank, you don’t need to make a decision very quickly.
-You still have time to compare offers with those of other banks or reliable organizations to get the best terms.
+You still have time to compare offers with those of other banks or reliable organizations to get the best terms and conditions.